Hadia-Junaid/log-tracker/backend/README.md

 Start the backend on http://localhost:3000

-### 5. API Endpoints

-#### Admin Routes (`/api/admin`):

-- `GET /api/admin/users/search?searchString=<query>` - Search users in Google Directory
-- `PATCH /api/admin/users/assign-group` - Add user to group and local database

-### 6. Logging
+### 5. Logging

 All logging is done through Winston.
 To enable only production level logs, set the NODE_ENV variable in the .env file to "production".
+This is already done when you run it through Docker.

 For developers, import the logger utility with:
 - "import logger from './utils/logger';"